Learning the Relation between Code Features and Code Transforms with Structured Prediction: Experimental Evaluation

-Overall, all of our models (either full model or partial model under different values of \emph{q}) perform consistently better than the baseline when \emph{top-1} and \emph{top-3} are used as the evaluation metrics.
-The baseline can just provide certain prediction accuracy for those few repair transforms that are most widely used and is not able to correctly predict those comparably less used repair transforms, and is not able to do ``multiple-transform'' prediction.
-Our model, however, not only keeps high prediction accuracy for those few most widely used repair transforms, but also provides reasonable prediction accuracy for those comparably less used repair transforms and ``multiple-transform'' instances.
-When \emph{top-1} is used as the evaluation metric, the overall best performance model (\emph{q} = 0.7) has 22.5\% and 13.0\% accuracy for ``single-transform'' and ``multiple-transform'' instances respectively, and the baseline just has 11.4\% and 0\% accuracy accordingly.
-When \emph{top-3} is used as the evaluation metric, our best performance model (\emph{q} = 0.5) achieves 61.1\% and 37.1\% accuracy for ``single-transform'' and ``multiple-transform'' instances respectively, and the accuracies for the baseline are 25.2\% and 0\% accordingly.
+\textbf{Comparison with Baselines.} First, we can see that our optimal model overall performs much better than the history probability baseline.
+The history probability baseline provides some reasonable prediction accuracy only for a few repair transforms (including $\tt{LogExp-Exp}$, $\tt{Constant-Rep}$, $\tt{Meth-RW-Meth}$, $\tt{Unwrap-IF}$, and $\tt{Wrap-IF-O}$) that are most widely used, and performs poorly for "multiple-transform" prediction as it needs to firstly explore all possible single node transforms.
+Our model, however, not only keeps high prediction accuracy for those few widely used transforms, but also provides good prediction accuracy for those comparably less used transforms and "multiple-transform" instances.

+Second, we can see that our optimal model performs consistently better than the NMT baseline for each of the 16 considered repair transforms.
+When \emph{top-1} is used as the evaluation metric, the NMT baseline on average achieves 21\% and 15\% prediction accuracy for "single-transform" and "multiple-transform" instances respectively, our optimal model instead averagely achieves 26\% and 19\% prediction accuracy for "single-transform" and "multiple-transform" instances respectively.
+When \emph{top-3} is used as the evaluation metric, the NMT baseline on average achieves 47\% and 36\% prediction accuracy for "single-transform" and "multiple-transform" instances respectively, while our optimal model achieves on average 53\% and 41\% prediction accuracy for "single-transform" and "multiple-transform" instances respectively.
+Recall that compared with NMT baseline which takes a flattened sequence of tokens as inputs, the main difference of $\tt{Seer}$ is to explicitly take the code structure into account.
+Since $\tt{Seer}$ performs better than the NMT baseline, this shows that taking the code structure into consideration is beneficial for predicting AST-level code transform.